 Modifications

-Aftermarket modifications (performance chips, exhaust upgrades, lowering kits) increase premiums and must be declared.
-Standard BMWs are cheapest to insure.
+Aftermarket modifications including performance tunes, exhaust upgrades, and suspension changes increase premiums and must be declared.
+Standard BMWs are the cheapest to insure.

 Tips to Save on BMW Insurance in Australia

-Practical ways to reduce your BMW insurance premium without sacrificing cover.
+Practical ways to reduce your BMW insurance premium without giving up important cover.

 1